tnkng/tnkng.github.io/2017-01-11-install-ansible-2.2-raspbian-jessie.md

-How to install ansible with pip on RPi3 Raspbian jessie
+# How to install ansible with pip on RPi3 Raspbian jessie

-Having purchased Raspbery Pi 3 recently, I wanted to see how far I can push the limits of this small computer and run few things for home network.
+Having purchased Raspberry Pi 3 recently, I wanted to see how far I can push the limits of this match box and run few things for our home network.

-As with every new gadget, and few manual experiments, I come to (for now!) stable config of number of services I want to run, so it came to a point where I want to automate this configuration so that I can expand (more RPi3 in order queue) and replicate this configuration.
+As with every new gadget, and few manual experiments, I come to (for now!) stable config on number of services I want to run, so it came to a point where I want to automate this configuration so that I can expand (more RPi3 in queue!) and replicate this configuration.
+And also for backup and restore purposes.

-My tool of choice for automation is ansible, so I went to apt-get me an ansible....
+My tool of choice for automation is `ansible`, so I went to apt-get me an ansible....

-For the context I'm running Raspbian jessie on the Pi, and it's really loaded with precompiled packages, but ansible is a bit old, and I wanted the latest stable ansible - 2.2.
+> For the context: I'm running `raspbian jessie` on the Pi, and it's really loaded with precompiled packages, but `ansible` is a bit old, and I wanted the latest stable.

-As there was a bit trial and error, running multiple pip install commands trying to come with appropriate system lib dependencies, I reckon some folks might find this useful, and handy shortcut.
+As there was a bit trial and error, running multiple `pip install`s trying to come with appropriate system lib dependencies, I reckon some folks might find this useful, or just handy shortcut.

 So, in all its glory pip install and required dependencies: